nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 18     To allow a better appreciation of the significance of Mr Fadli’s testimony in respect of these interactions, it would be apposite to briefly state Mr Shahidin’s position in defending against the proceeded possession for purpose of trafficking charge.
 Mr Shahidin did **_not_** deny that Mr Fadli had contacted him to buy _Ice_ on 2 August 2016.
 His position at trial was that he (Mr Shahidin) had **_merely directed_** Mr Fadli to Mr Zulkifli, who was the actual drug supplier, and that he had no further involvement in Mr Fadli’s order for methamphetamine from that point.

-19     The prosecution sought to show that Mr Fadli’s account of his interactions with Din was entirely consistent with their case that while Mr Shahidin did not control his own store of drugs, he nevertheless fulfilled a **_middleman_** role between Mr Fadli and Mr Zulkifli[\[note: 22\]](#Ftn_22).
+19     The prosecution sought to show that Mr Fadli’s account of his interactions with Din was entirely consistent with their case that while Mr Shahidin did not control his own store of drugs, he nevertheless fulfilled a **_middleman_** role between Mr Fadli and Mr Zulkifli[^22].
 The prosecution’s case was therefore that while Mr Fadli never dealt directly with Mr Zulkifli (since the Ice sold to him (Mr Fadli) actually came from Mr Zulkifli), this was because the buyer and supplier had been brought together by Mr Shahidin assuming a merchant role.
-This middleman was **_not uncompensated_** as Mr Zulkifli would, according to recorded statements[\[note: 23\]](#Ftn_23), reward Mr Shahidin with a tangible, if somewhat meagre, recompense such as a packet of cigarettes, for taking Mr Fadli’s orders of _Ice_, and (in this instance at least) co-ordinating the delivery.
+This middleman was **_not uncompensated_** as Mr Zulkifli would, according to recorded statements[^23], reward Mr Shahidin with a tangible, if somewhat meagre, recompense such as a packet of cigarettes, for taking Mr Fadli’s orders of _Ice_, and (in this instance at least) co-ordinating the delivery.

-20     The prosecution’s case[\[note: 24\]](#Ftn_24), bolstered by PW$’s testimony and the call and message records, was essentially that after receiving the call from Mr Fadli, Mr Shahidin would check with Mr Zulkifli to see if he had the amount of _Ice_ that Mr Fadli had asked for.
+20     The prosecution’s case[^24], bolstered by PW$’s testimony and the call and message records, was essentially that after receiving the call from Mr Fadli, Mr Shahidin would check with Mr Zulkifli to see if he had the amount of _Ice_ that Mr Fadli had asked for.
 Mr Shahidin had then **_continued to liaise_** with Mr Fadli via his mobile phone number XXX, to arrange for the collection of the order.

 21     The prosecution had averred to a close co-operative relationship between the two in pursuance of this transaction with Mr Fadli.
 The prosecution’s case was that in the afternoon preceding the time of the rendezvous with Mr Fadli, Mr Shahidin had assisted Mr Zulkifli in packing the packet of _Ice_ in Mr Shahidin’s room, as this was facilitated by scavenging plastic bags and boxes from Mr Shahidin’s **_own_** residence to use as packaging.
 Mr Shahidin and Mr Zulkifli then proceeded downstairs to the void deck via lift to meet Mr Fadli.
 At some point, Mr Zulkifli had been the one holding on to the red plastic bag containing Mr Fadli’s order of Ice.
 Upon reaching the ground floor, the two men had been arrested by CNB officers.

 ### Accused’s section 22 Criminal Procedure Code Statement

-22     Mr Shahidin’s statement was admitted as part of the prosecution’s case[\[note: 25\]](#Ftn_25) after he had confirmed that it had been voluntarily provided.
+22     Mr Shahidin’s statement was admitted as part of the prosecution’s case[^25] after he had confirmed that it had been voluntarily provided.
 A close reading shows Mr Shahidin’s role to be considerably greater than his characterisation at trial of being a generally disinterested party who merely referred Mr Fadli to Mr Zulkifli to purchase his drug supply.
 The salient parts of the statement are set out.

-2. On 02 August 2016 (Tuesday), at around 1815hrs, I was arrested together with friend[\[note: 26\]](#Ftn_26), (Mr Muhammad Zulkifi Bin Syed Ali, NRIC No: XXX) by a party of officers who identified themselves as CNB officers inside the lift at the ground floor lobby at Blk 402, Hougang Ave 10, # XXX.
+2. On 02 August 2016 (Tuesday), at around 1815hrs, I was arrested together with friend[^26], (Mr Muhammad Zulkifi Bin Syed Ali, NRIC No: XXX) by a party of officers who identified themselves as CNB officers inside the lift at the ground floor lobby at Blk 402, Hougang Ave 10, # XXX.
 The party of CNB officers arrested us when we are about to walk out from the lift.
 We were immediately handcuffed by the CNB officers inside the lift.
 The party of CNB officers escorted us out from the lift and a body search was conducted on me.
 Nothing incriminating was seized from me.
 A body search was also conducted on (Mr Zulkifli) by CNB officers.
 I overheard that a packet of "Ice" was seized by CNB officers.

 3. After the body search was conducted on me, the same party of CNB officers escorted me to my unit at level seven and conducted house search inside the room that my family is renting.
 Nothing incriminating was seized from the room search…

 7. On 02 August 2016 (Tuesday), at around 1200hrs, I met up with (Mr Zulkifli) at the vicinity of Serangoon North.
 We took bus to Fahrenheit clinic located at 218 Bedok Street 1.
 At around 1500hrs, (Mr Zulkifli) companied me to consult doctor.
-At around 1500hrs plus, I received a call from (Mr Fadli)[\[note: 27\]](#Ftn_27)**_I know_** (Mr Fadli) **_since year 2004 through_** (Mr Fadli’s) **_older brother.
+At around 1500hrs plus, I received a call from (Mr Fadli)[^27]**_I know_** (Mr Fadli) **_since year 2004 through_** (Mr Fadli’s) **_older brother.
 He asked me if my side have "Ice" or not._** (Mr Fadli) **_requested for 0.5 gram of "Ice".
 I told him that I will check and update him again later.
 After the call conversation, I checked with_** (Mr Zulkifli) **_if he had supply for 0.5 gram of "Ice", I called back (_**Mr Fadli) **_using my hand phone to inform him that I had supply for 0.5 gram of "Ice" which was from_** (Mr Zulkifli).
 (Mr Fadli) informed me to meet at serangoon Blk 101 at 7pm.
 After the consultation of doctor, I together with (Mr Zulkifli) went back to my residential at Hougang to play computer games.

 8. At around 1700hrs plus, (Mr Fadli) messaged me and informed that he will be heading down to "7-11" located at Blk 401 Hougang to get 0.5gram of "Ice" from (Mr Zulkifli).
 I informed (Mr Zulkifli) that (Mr Fadli) is on the way down to collect the 0.5 gram of "Ice".
-Inside my room, I witnessed (Mr Zulkifli) packing one packet of "Ice”… I witnessed (Mr Zulkifli) taking a packet of "Ice" into an empty packet of green colour "PALL MALL" cigarette box[\[note: 28\]](#Ftn_28).
+Inside my room, I witnessed (Mr Zulkifli) packing one packet of "Ice”… I witnessed (Mr Zulkifli) taking a packet of "Ice" into an empty packet of green colour "PALL MALL" cigarette box[^28].
 I did not noticed (_sic_) where he took out the packet of "Ice" from.
 This empty packet of green colour "PALL MALL" cigarette box belonged to me.
 I am a smoker and only smoke green colour "PALL MALL" cigarettes.
 My house has many empty packets of "PALL MALL" cigarettes boxes.
-After placing the packet of "Ice" into the "PALL MALL" cigarette box, he placed the cigarette box into a red colour plastic bag[\[note: 29\]](#Ftn_29).
-He then placed the red colour plastic bag into an empty Bluetooth headset box[\[note: 30\]](#Ftn_30).
+After placing the packet of "Ice" into the "PALL MALL" cigarette box, he placed the cigarette box into a red colour plastic bag[^29].
+He then placed the red colour plastic bag into an empty Bluetooth headset box[^30].
 After that, he placed this empty Bluetooth headset box into a red colour plastic bag.
-The two red colour plastic bags[\[note: 31\]](#Ftn_31), and also the empty Bluetooth headset box.
-I confirmed that the packet of "Ice"[\[note: 32\]](#Ftn_32) does not belonged(sic) to me.
+The two red colour plastic bags[^31], and also the empty Bluetooth headset box.
+I confirmed that the packet of "Ice"[^32] does not belonged(sic) to me.
 I do not have any knowledge of this packet of "Ice", I only know is from (Mr Zulkifli).
 I confirmed never touch this packet of "Ice" before.
 This packet of "Ice" belonged to (Mr Zulkifli).

 9. After (Mr Zulkifli) finished packing the packet of "Ice", we took lift and went down together to meet (Mr Fadli), (Mr Zulkifli) was holding on to the red colour plastic bag containing one packet of "Ice".
 Once we landed at the ground floor, both of us were arrested by CNB officers.